mgieseki/dvisvgm/README.md

   and should be included with this package.

-If you want to build and run the test suite located in the _tests_ subdirectory, you also need the [googletest](http://code.google.com/p/googletest) libraries.
+If you want to build and run the test suite located in the _tests_ subdirectory, you also need the [Google Test](https://github.com/google/googletest) libraries.